stephen-rouxel/gradle-baseline/README.md

 ## Allowed Licenses

-By default only the following licenses for dependencies are allowed:
+By default, only the following licenses for dependencies are allowed:

 - MIT License
 - Apache 2.0 License
 - Public Domain License

-This list can be can extended for an individual project by modifying the `build/bslBaseline/allowed-licenses.json` file.
+This default list can be modified per-project by running the `bslOverrideAllowedLicenses` task to expose the config file located at `/brightsparklabs/baseline/allowed-licenses.json`.

-The formatting for this JSON can found within the [Licence Report Docs](https://github.com/jk1/Gradle-License-Report#allowed-licenses-file)
+The Documentation for this JSON Format can be found within the [Licence Report Docs](https://github.com/jk1/Gradle-License-Report#allowed-licenses-file)
 ## Bundled Plugins

 The following plugins are currently bundled in automatically: